 The magnetism that we most often encounter in transparent gemstones (natural or man-made gems) is a different kind of magnetism called Paramagnetism.
 This type of magnetism is due to the presence of metals dissolved within the chemistry of the gems.
 Paramagnetism is a weak type of attraction that can be as much as a million times weaker than Ferromagnetism.
-Only a temporary magnetic field is involved in Paramagnetism, induced in gems only while the magnetic field of an external magnet is applied.
+Only a temporary magnetic field is involved in Paramagnetism, induced in gems only while the external magnetic field of a magnet is applied.
 Paramagnetic gems cannot be permanently magnetized.
 Unlike a metal paper clip, they cannot retain a magnetic field after a magnet is removed from the vicinity.

 The combination of a powerful magnet and a near-frictionless testing method provides us with a means to detect very slight magnetism in gemstones.
-The gem moves toward or away from the magnet.
+The gem will move either toward or away from the magnet.
 The magnet we use is an N52 grade neodymium magnet (neodymium-iron-boron magnet, or NIB), which is the strongest grade permanent magnet available today.
 Weaker grade neodymium magnets such as N42 grade magnets, and other rare-earth magnets such as Samarium-Cobalt magnets, are available, but these are less effective tools because they generate weaker responses.
 All responses described in this website and listed on the Magnetic Susceptibility Index are based on testing with 1/2" diameter N52 magnets.

 People are generally surprised to learn that gemstones can be magnetic.
 This is because most gems show no direct response to common magnets that we keep around the house.
 Alnico magnets (aluminum-nickel-cobalt), such as the horseshoe magnet pictured below (left), are many times weaker than rare earth magnets.
 Ferrite magnets such as the refrigerator magnets pictured below (right), can be even weaker.